ExpressLRS/Docs/docs/quick-start/transmitters/voyager900.md

     7. A Temp folder will open up with the **firmware.elrs** file.
 Copy-paste the firmware.elrs file into your Radio's SD Card (preferably to the `/FIRMWARE` folder for easy access).

+    8. On your radio, to open the System Menu.

+        - On newer radios, you can press the ++"SYS"++ key to open the System Menu
+        - On older radios, or radios that only have a menu key, you will need to long-press the ++context-menu++ key to open the System Menu

-    8. On your radio, press the ++"SYS"++ key to open the System Menu.
-Using the ++"Page"++ key/s, navigate to the SD-HC Card page, scroll-down and open the `FIRMWARE` folder where you can find the **firmware.elrs** file.
+    9. Using the ++"Page"++ key/s, navigate to the SD-HC Card page, scroll-down and open the `FIRMWARE` folder where you can find the **firmware.elrs** file.

-    9. Highlight the file and press-hold the ++"Enter"++ button and select "Flash External ELRS".
+    10. Highlight the file and press-hold the ++"Enter"++ button and select "Flash External ELRS".
 Wait for the firmware to be written.

+        ??? tip "No Sync"
+            - Make sure you have updated the OpenTX/EdgeTX firmware of your radio to a newer version
+            - Make sure the current model selected on the radio is set up for ExpressLRS Use.
+See the [Radio Preparation] guide.

-    10. With the [ExpressLRS Lua Script] in the Tools page, verify if the firmware version has been updated.
+    11. With the [ExpressLRS Lua Script] in the Tools page, verify if the firmware version has been updated.

 === "via STLink"